frelon/suse-elemental/docs/ignition-integration.md

 Note the `pipo` user is added as a regular user, hence Ignition will create a `/home/pipo` folder.
 This is would not be possible without additional configuration because by default `/home` subvolume is no including the `x-initrd.mount` option in fstab and so that it is not mounted in initrd phases.
-To workaround this issue without customizing the installation Ignition can be instructed to mount filesystems, this is in fact, the purpose of the `filesystems` list in the above example.
+To workaround this issue without customizing the installation, you can instruct
+Ignition to mount filesystems, this is in fact, the purpose of the `filesystems` list in the above example.
 Note that under `filesystems` the `/home` mount point is defined with the appropriate mount options.